bombchus/z64-music-wiki/docs/advanced/midi/rpns.md

 This page details a specific type of MIDI control change messages.

 ## About RPNs
 MIDI control changes include an **RPN**, which stands for Registered Parameter Numbers, which are extended.
-RPNs can be used in tandem with *Data Entry* messages to change various parameters within a `.mid` file.
+RPNs can be used in tandem with *Data Entry* messages to change various parameters within a MIDI file.
 When using RPNs, the first RPN (MIDI control change numbers 100 and 101; these can be sent in any order) should be sent to select the parameter to edit, then Data Entry (MIDI control change numbers 6 and 38) messages should be sent to set the value of the parameter.
 When an RPN message is received, any Data Entry messages that are sent and received afterward in the same MIDI channel will change the parameters of an RPN message, for RPNs not to be changed by unwanted Data Entry messages.
 RPN Null messages should be sent so that the parameters will not be changed.

 ### Pitch Bend Sensitivity
 This parameter allows the pitch bend semitone range used in the channel the RPN and Data Entry messages have been sent in to be changed; it requires both Data Entry messages.
 The MIDI specification does not give information on the full range, meaning that it depends on the MIDI hardware or software being used.